Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis of public transport in Beaconsfield - Officer shows 44 active transport stops operating within the area.
+The analysis of public transport in Beaconsfield - Officer shows that there are 44 active transport stops currently operating.
 These comprise a mix of train and bus services.
-Seven individual routes service these stops, collectively providing 2005 weekly passenger trips.
+There are 7 individual routes servicing these stops, collectively providing 2005 weekly passenger trips.

-Transport accessibility is rated as moderate, with residents typically located 583 meters from the nearest transport stop.
-Service frequency averages 286 trips per day across all routes, equating to approximately 45 weekly trips per individual stop.
+The accessibility of transport is rated as moderate, with residents typically located 583 meters from the nearest transport stop.
+The service frequency averages 286 trips per day across all routes, equating to approximately 45 weekly trips per individual stop.

 Frequently Asked Questions - Transport